jevinruv/Hackintosh-Dell-Inspiron-3543/README.md

 ## 4. Post Install

 1. Assuming the USB installer is still plugged in, open Olarila Image/Files folder and copy the ESP Mounter Pro app to the Desktop .
-2. Copy the EFI folder of the USB OSX installer to the desktop and eject it
+2. Copy the EFI Post Install to the desktop
 3. Open the ESP Mounter Pro app and mount the EFI folder
-4. Delete the folders/files in the EFI partition and copy the EFI from the desktop that you copied from the USB OSX installer
+4. Delete the folders/files in the EFI partition and copy the EFI from the desktop
-5. Go to /EFI/Clover/kexts/Other and move all the kexts to /Library/Extensions
+5. Download the kexts and move all the kexts to /Library/Extensions
 6. Open terminal and execute the below commands and reboot,

 `sudo chmod -R 755 /Library/Extensions`